Homelessness in the San Francisco Bay Area: Emergence in the late 1970s and early 1980s

-The prevalence of homelessness emerged both in San Francisco and the United States in general in the late 1970s and early '80s.
+The prevalence of homelessness grew both in San Francisco and throughout the United States in the late 1970s and early '80s.
 Jennifer Wolch identifies some of these factors to include the loss of jobs from deindustrialization, a rapid rise in housing prices, and the elimination of social welfare programs.
-The Reagan Administration made large cutbacks on affordable and public housing programs, such as Section 8, leaving much of the task of providing public and supportive housing up to local jurisdictions.
+The Reagan Administration made large cutbacks on affordable and public housing programs, such as Section 8, leaving much of the task of providing public and supportive housing up to states and other local jurisdictions.
 The economic shift from production oriented jobs in factories towards the service industry resulted in a loss of wages as factory jobs were more lucrative.
-This decrease in wages was compounded by the fact housing prices continued to rise, with average real estate value in the Bay Area increasing by 100% between 1984 and 1990.
+This wage decrease was compounded by the fact house prices continued to rise, with average real estate value in the Bay Area increasing by 100% between 1984 and 1990.
 As these economic changes were occurring, social events also impacted the city's homeless population.
-The deinstitutionalization movement of the 1970s had succeeded, and saw the mass transfer of mental health patients to community based clinics.
+The deinstitutionalization movement of the 1970s had succeeded and saw the mass transfer of mental health patients to community-based clinics.
 This transfer was not smooth, as many previously institutionalized patients found themselves back in society with less support than they were accustomed to and few possessed the professional skills or resources needed to successfully transition.
 The failure of deinstitutionalization is often attributed to the cuts to mental health services made at the same time, with mental health budgets decreasing by a third between 1978 and 1982.
 As a result, the homeless population has had a disproportionate rate of mental health needs met ever since the '80s.

-Feinstein years (1978-1988)
+Feinstein years (1978–1988)

 Dianne Feinstein was the first mayor of San Francisco forced to address the homeless issue.
-Her administration operated under the belief that the growing homeless problem was a temporary issue, and a side effect of the recent recession.
-The response to the problem was to open temporary shelters that provided a sandwich and a bed for a night, with the hope that those served could find permanent housing soon.
+Her administration operated under the belief that the growing homeless problem was temporary and a side effect of the recent recession.
+The response to the problem was to open temporary shelters that provided a sandwich and a bed for a night, hoping that those served could find permanent housing soon.
 This program proved to be underfunded and unprepared for the demand, as the homeless population continued to grow.

-Agnos administration (1988-1992)
+Agnos administration (1988–1992)

-Feinstein's successor, Art Agnos, took a more involved approach to address the homeless problem as part of a broader progressive mayoral campaign.
+Feinstein's successor, Art Agnos, took a more involved approach to addressing the homeless problem as part of a broader progressive mayoral campaign.
 Agnos' view of homelessness was that it was the result of structural inequalities and could only be resolved by intervention from state welfare programs.
 Under his direction, two multi-service buildings that provided mental health counseling and substance abuse support in addition to housing were opened to benefit the homeless community.